Category: Trip-planning

 What’s the best month to fish Baja for the first time?

-September and October are widely considered the best all-around months — warm water, pelagics still active, crowds thinning from summer peak, and prices starting to drop.
-If you’re targeting yellowtail specifically, spring (March–May) can be exceptional in northern Baja.
+September and October are widely considered the best all-around months — warm water, pelagics still active, crowds thinning from summer peak, prices starting to drop.
+For yellowtail specifically, spring (March–May) can be exceptional in northern Baja.

 What species can I target in Baja?